ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 ### Installation and integration

 The very first aspect that changed with CKEditor 5 is its installation procedure.
-It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to the {@link installation/index Getting started} section to explore all options.
+It became much more modern with the introduction of modular patterns, UMD, npm, etc. Refer to the {@link installation/index Getting started} section to explore all available installation options.

-The API for integrating CKEditor with your pages also changed.
-It is worth checking {@link installation/getting-started/editor-lifecycle Editor lifecycle} and {@link installation/getting-started/getting-and-setting-data Getting and setting data} for an introduction.
+The API for integrating CKEditor with your pages changed, too.
+It is worth checking the {@link installation/getting-started/editor-lifecycle Editor lifecycle} and {@link installation/getting-started/getting-and-setting-data Getting and setting data} articles for an introduction of this topic.

 ### Custom plugins

-Any custom plugins you have developed for CKEditor 4 are not compatible with CKEditor 5.
+Any custom plugins you have developed for CKEditor 4 will not be compatible with CKEditor 5.
 Although their concept may stay the same, their implementation will certainly be different and will require rewriting them from scratch.

 The same may apply to third-party plugins which may not have been ported to CKEditor 5 yet.